 A Hands-on Introduction to the “King of Instruments” – Totally Free!

-Where: Trinity Church, Center Church, and United Church on the Green, New Haven
+Where: United Church on the Green, First and Summerfield United Methodist Church, and Woolsey Hall, New Haven

 Cost: None!
 Free pizza too… (Signup required)

-The New Haven Chapter of the American Guild of Organists invites young pianists, ages 8-18, to a fun day of exploring the “King of Instruments,” the pipe organ, on Saturday, March 25, 2017, at 10am-2pm.
-We will begin at Trinity Church on the Green (230 Temple St), then stop by Center Church on the Green, and will end at United Church on the Green (270 Temple St).
+The New Haven Chapter of the American Guild of Organists invites young pianists, ages 8-18, to a fun day of exploring the “King of Instruments,” the pipe organ, on Saturday, March 24, 2018, at 10am-2pm.
+We will begin and end at United Church on the Green (270 Temple St).
 We will have pizza lunch together.
 There is no cost to attend!
-Students need to sign up by emailing firstname.lastname@example.org by Friday, March 24.
+Students need to sign up by emailing firstname.lastname@example.org by Friday, March 23.

 For centuries, the organ was the largest and most complicated machinery invented by humans.
 The instrument still fascinates students and music lovers of all ages with its thousands of pipes and rich pallet of musical colors.
 Students will get to listen to demonstrations of three majestic pipe organs.
 They will also receive individual time, with a coach, to explore one of the instruments.
 Students can bring pieces they have studied on the piano, especially music by Bach, and can try those out on the organ.
 Expert teachers from the organist guild will volunteer their time to demonstrate how organs work and how they are played.
 The day will end with a free pizza lunch.
 Piano teachers in the greater New Haven area are encouraged to let their students know about this opportunity to learn about another family of keyboard instruments!